insight-creative/milksource.com/content/blog/ms-genetics-highlights-from-the-23-royal-agricultural-winter-fair.md

 categories:
   - MilkSource Genetics
 ---
-The Royal Agricultural Winter Fair is Canada's premier national dairy show, perhaps second only to World Dairy Expo in North American prestige.
+The Royal Agricultural Winter Fair is Canada's premier national dairy show, a crown jewel event for our neighbors to the north.

 Once again, Milk Source Genetics was on the scene, competing in a number of different show breeds.
 Among the highlights …